 Brown Bear: Wikipedia article on brown bears.

-Characteristics of Black Bears and Grizzly Bears in YNP: Kerry A. Gunther, Information Paper No. BMO-2, January 2006, for Yellowstone National Park.
+Characteristics of Black Bears and Grizzly Bears in Yellowstone National Park: Kerry A. Gunther, Information Paper No. BMO-2, January 2006, for Yellowstone National Park.
+Hosted on the Internet Archive.

 Be safe in bear habitat: Article from the Get Bear Smart Society.